Swann Arlaud: Early life

 Arlaud's parents are production designer Yan Arlaud and actress and casting director Tatiana Vialle.
 His grandparents are actor Max Vialle and singer-songwriter Sonia Laroze.
-Arlaud has two younger step-siblings, Tobias and Galathée Nuytten.
+Arlaud has two younger half siblings, Tobias and Galathée Nuytten.
+He was named after the character Charles Swann, from Marcel Proust's novel In Search Of Lost Time.

 Career

+Arlaud began his acting career as a child when he was cast in a play directed by his mother.
+Arlaud didn't consider himself an actor at first, auditioning for television roles to earn money.

 Arlaud debuted as a director with the short films Venerman (2016) and Zorey (2021), both co-written with his mother Tatiana Vialle, the latter premiered at the 2021 Cannes Film Festival.

 In 2018, Arlaud won the César Award for Best Actor for his role of Pierre in Bloody Milk.
 He also wore a white ribbon in support of the MeToo movement at the ceremony.

 In 2020, Arlaud won the César Award for Best Supporting Actor for playing a child sex abuse survivor in By the Grace of God.

 In 2023, Arlaud played lawyer Vincent in Justine Triet's legal thriller Anatomy of a Fall, for which he won another César Award for Best Supporting Actor.

 In June 2024, Arlaud was invited to become a member of the Academy of Motion Picture Arts and Sciences.

 Personal life

-Arlaud has a son with French cinematographer Sarah Boutin, with whom he worked in the short film Venerman (2016).
+Arlaud has a son, Solal, with French cinematographer Sarah Boutin, with whom he worked in the short film Venerman (2016).
+His name comes from the novel Belle du Seigneur.

 In February 2020, Arlaud supported actress Adèle Haenel's gesture of leaving the ceremony of the 2020 César Awards after Roman Polanski won the award for Best Director.

 In October 2023, alongside other French artists like directors Justine Triet, Arthur Harari, Céline Sciamma and actress Adèle Haenel, Arlaud signed an open letter published in the newspaper l'Humanité demanding a ceasefire and an end to the killing of civilians amid the 2023 Israeli invasion of the Gaza Strip and for a humanitarian corridor into Gaza to be established for humanitarian aid.
 Alongside Anatomy of a Fall co-star Milo Machado-Graner, Arlaud wore a pin with the Palestinian flag in support of the Palestinian people at the 96th Academy Awards ceremony on 10 March 2024.

 In January 2024, in the context of sexual assault accusations against actor Gérard Depardieu, Arlaud signed a petition expressing support for the victims.

 In June 2024, Arlaud signed a petition addressed to French President Emmanuel Macron demanding France to officially recognize the State of Palestine.